If you meet an architect, what would you expect?

-Our services now include design where the public toilet should be and how it should be.
-We also do the planning and designing and how the construction should be and most importantly the operations and maintenance.
-While we operate around 7 public toilets, we have designed over 15 toilets across the country so far.
+Our services now include designing where the public toilet should be and how it should be.
+We also do the planning and designing, how the construction should be, and most importantly, the operations and maintenance.
+While we operate around seven public toilets, we have designed over 15 toilets nationwide.

 So is it like you provide consulting services to others who want to construct a public toilet?

 Yes, we do.
 We do research related to toilets.
 Also, provide architectural and engineering design and support for construction.
-It could be different agencies like the city corporations or government agencies like railway stations or some other private organizations that want to contribute to this sector and also some NGOs.
+It could be different agencies like city corporations, government agencies like railway stations, or other private organizations that want to contribute to this sector and some NGOs.

-Most of the public toilets that we operate are owned by other agencies like city corporations or the ones that we operate in markets are owned by market authorities.
+Most public toilets we operate are owned by other agencies like city corporations or market authorities that own those we use in markets.

 What is the business model like?
 How do you ensure sustainability?

 We charge some money, and the fees are of two different types.
 One is a subscribed user and the other one is a pay-per-use user.
 At the same time, we also have some other things available at the facility, like drinking water, washing facilities, hygiene facilities like diapers and sanitary pads, etc.

-So it is related and is very contextual depending on some things which are really needed at some place while it may not be available at the other.
+So it is related and is very contextual depending on some things which are needed at some place while it may not be available at the other.

 What were the initial challenges that you faced?

-Building something new is not uncommon but maintaining it with very good quality is very uncommon in Bangladesh.
-Initially, people thought it would go back to the previous conditions like the typical toilets which are already existing in the country.
+Building something new is not uncommon but maintaining it with very good quality is uncommon in Bangladesh.
+Initially, people thought it would go back to the previous conditions like the typical toilets already existing in the country.

-Maintaining the hygiene and health of the toilets at the same time and making them operationally sustainable in order to ensure that we do not have to put much money from our own pocket has been the focus.
+Maintaining the hygiene and health of the toilets simultaneously and making them operationally sustainable to ensure that we do not have to put much money from our pocket has been the focus.
 The response has been good so far.
 Initially, people thought that women-only toilets wouldn’t work.